On the computability of conditional probability: Introduction

 \subsection{Summary of Results}

 Following our presentation of computable probability theory and conditional probability in Sections~\ref{compprob} through \ref{ccd2}, we provide our main positive and negative results about the computability of conditional probability, which we now summarize.
+Recall that measurable functions are often defined only up to a measure-zero set; any two functions that agree almost everywhere are called \emph{versions} of each other.

-In Proposition~\ref{discontinuouscond}, we construct a pair $(\rv X, \rv C)$ of computable random variables such that every version of the conditional probability $\Pr[\rv C=1|\rv X]$ is discontinuous everywhere, even when restricted to a $\Pr_{\rv X}$-measure one subset.
+In Proposition~\ref{discontinuouscond}, we construct random variables $\rv X$ and $\rv C$ that are computable on a $\Pr$-measure one set, such that every version of the conditional distribution map $\CondProbFunc{\rv C}{\rv X}$ (i.e., a probability-measure-valued function $f$ such that $f(\rv X)$ is a regular version of the conditional distribution $\CondProb{\rv C}{\rv X}$) is discontinuous everywhere, even when restricted to a $\Pr_{\rv X}$-measure one subset.
 (We make these notions precise in Section~\ref{ccd2}.)
-The construction makes use of the elementary fact that the indicator function for the rationals in the unit interval---the so-called Dirichlet function---is itself nowhere continuous.
+The construction makes use of the elementary fact that the indicator function for the rationals in the unit interval (the so-called Dirichlet function) is itself nowhere continuous.

 Because every function computable on a domain $D$ is continuous on $D$, discontinuity is a fundamental barrier to computability, and so this construction rules out the possibility of a completely general algorithm for conditioning.
 A natural question is whether conditioning is a computable operation when we restrict the operator to random variables for which \emph{some} version of the conditional distribution is continuous everywhere, or at least on a measure one set.